Battle of Dumlupınar: Greek forces

 Greek senior officers at the Kırşehir POW camp: from left to right; Colonel Dimitrios Dimaras (commander of 4th Division), Major General Nikolaos Trikoupis (commander of I Corps), Staff Colonel Adnan or Kemaleddin Sami, Major General Kimon Digenis (commander of II Corps) and Lieutenant Emin.

 The Greek forces were organized in the "Army of Asia Minor", under Lieutenant General Georgios Hatzianestis, with a total of 220,000 men in 12 infantry and 1 cavalry division.
 The Army HQ was located in Smyrna.
 The Army of Asia Minor comprised three Corps (I, II and III), under Major General Nikolaos Trikoupis (I Corps in Kara Hisâr), Major General Kimon Digenis (II Corps in Gazligöl) and Major General Petros Soumilas (III Corps in Eskişehir).
 It also included an independent Cavalry division and smaller regiment-sized Military Commands, mainly for interior protection and anti-guerrilla operations.
-The total Greek front spanned for 713 km.
+The total Greek front spanned 713 km.

 Each Greek corps had four divisions. Ι Corps consisted of the 1st, 4th, 5th and 12th divisions.
 II Corps consisted of the 2nd, 7th, 9th and 13th divisions.
 III Corps consisted of the 3rd, 10th, 11th and the "Independent" divisions.
 Each Greek division had 2–4 three-battalion regiments and 8–42 artillery pieces (artillery was redistributed between front-line and reserve divisions).
-Although numerically strong, the Greeks were very deficient on heavy artillery (only 40 outdated pieces existed in the entire front) and cavalry (one half-company per division).
+Although numerically strong, the Greeks were very deficient in heavy artillery (only 40 outdated pieces existed in the entire front) and cavalry (one half-company per division).